ysyk2021/the-art-of-effective-meetings-how-to-run-successful-and-productive-meetings-at-work/src/chapter-3-1.md

-Chapter 3: Developing a Meeting Mindset - Techniques for Cultivating a Meeting Mindset
+Techniques for Cultivating a Meeting Mindset
 ======================================================================================

 Developing a meeting mindset involves being intentional about our approach to meetings.
 In this chapter, we'll explore techniques for cultivating a meeting mindset, including preparing for the meeting, focusing on objectives, engaging in active listening, and following up after the meeting.